PricetonB/MowManApp/README.md

 when the appointment is marked as complete an email will be sent to customer letting them know.

-uses google oauth to login and mongoDB to connect.
+uses google oauth to login and mongoDB to handle data.
 check out the site here http://ec2-3-144-135-34.us-east-2.compute.amazonaws.com/userHub

 WARNING: website example uses http and is not encrypted.
 Any private information entered could be exposed.